Bo Hines: Politics

-In April 2022, local Republicans campaigned against Hines through newspaper advertisements, email blasts and door-knocking because Hines did not live in the district in which he was running.
+In April 2022, local Republicans campaigned against Hines through newspaper advertisements, email blasts, and door-knocking because Hines did not live in the district in which he was running.
+He lived in Winston-Salem, the heart of the old 5th, but he was in the process of moving to Fuquay-Varina in the new 13th.
+Members of the House are only required to live in the state they represent, but longstanding convention calls for them to live in or close to the district they represent.

 2022 election

-On May 17th, Hines won the Republican Primary against seven opponents, garnering 32 percent of the vote, defeating his nearest opponent by nearly double digits.
+On May 17, 2022, Hines won the Republican primary against seven opponents, garnering 32 percent of the vote and defeating his closest opponent by nearly double digits.
 Hines narrowly lost the election to Democratic state Senator Wiley Nickel.

 In May 2022, Business Insider reported that Hines was funding the majority of his campaign with a trust fund.
-This was disproven later on when campaign finance disclosures showed only 28 percent of his race was self-funded with a majority coming from individual contributions.
-While campaigning on "America-First economy", Hines faced criticism because his campaign hats were made in China.
+Campaign finance disclosures show that only 28 percent of Hines' race was self-funded, with a majority of campaign contributions coming from individual donors.
+While campaigning on an "America-First economy", Hines faced criticism because his campaign hats were made in China.

-On the campaign trail, Hines said he is pro-life but added in an interview with WRAL News on October 1, that abortion is a state's rights issue.
+On the campaign trail, Hines said he was personally opposed to abortion rights, but that abortion is a states rights issue.
 Hines said, "This is a Raleigh issue, not a Washington issue."
 Hines expressed belief that the 2020 election was stolen and promoted voter fraud conspiracy theories.

-According to December 2022 Federal Election Commission documents, Hines campaign remains in debt leaving small businesses unpaid.
+2024 election

+Hines filed papers in November 2023 to run as a Republican in North Carolina's 6th Congressional district.
+Despite support from the Club for Growth, Hines came in fourth place.
+Addison McDowell, who secured Donald Trump's endorsement, won the Republican primary and the general election.

+Trump administration

+In December 2024, then-President-elect Donald Trump announced that Hines would join his administration as Executive Director of the President's Council of Advisers on Digital Assets, taking office on January 20, 2025.
+Hines's position was described as the "White House Digital Asset Policy Advisor" and as "Digital Policy Czar."
+During his time with the administration, Hines helped to shepherd the creation of the GENIUS Act into law, and acted as a key aide on other cryptocurrency initiatives as well, according to the Wall Street Journal.
+Hines announced his resignation on August 9, 2025, and said he planned to return to the private sector.

+Private sector

+Before his role in the Trump administration, Hines cofounded the investment firm called Nxum Capital with his father Todd Hines.
+In August 2025 Hines began working for El Salvadorian cryptocurrency firm Tether, the largest stablecoin issuer in the world, in order to run its operations in the United States.
+In this role, Hines was tasked with aiding the expansion of the company further into the US.
+In September Hines was named CEO of Tether U.S.